 We meet Nimue as she rides her horse along an idyllic grassy hill, but something is afoot — the wind is howling and the birds are flying in a spiral.
 She makes her way to an open market of sorts, where a young boy named Squirrel (Billy Jenkins) is walking through where people are picking vegetables... and Squirrel is surreptitiously picking everyone’s pockets.

 As they chat, a woman walks by and calls Nimue a witch, disgusted.
 Nimue takes the remark in stride, but she’s forgotten an offering before heading to the pyre.
 As she assembles her bouquet of wild flowers we see just how magical — and sinister — the land truly is.
-A nearly cartoonish flower floats in the air as sapphire-coloured fly buzzes by, giving Disney-movie-come-to-life vibes (or a very weird dream), but then the wind starts howling again, whispering, “Save them” over and over again.
+A nearly cartoonish flower floats in the air as sapphire-colored fly buzzes by, giving Disney-movie-come-to-life vibes (or a very weird dream), but then the wind starts howling again, whispering, “Save them” over and over again.
 We meet our first talking animal as a deer with a raspy voice approaches Nimue to deliver a message: “Death is not the end, Fey queen.
 Save them.”
 Then, suddenly, someone shoots the deer with an arrow (guess no one could save the deer).

 “What did you do?!”
 Nimue asks, aghast, as a few men come over to collect their supper.
 They warn each other not to get too close to “this witch” or they’ll “get the worms” (what exactly do these people think witches do?).
 “Even her dad left her,” one remarks, sparking a flashback of a young Nimue pleading with her Papa to come back.
 “You’re cursed, Nimue,” we see a slightly older Nimue told in a flashback as the men heckle her.
 Nimue shouts at Benue to get out of her forest as the bow in his hand turns into a snake, tightening its grip around his arm.
 Green veins begin to appear on the sides of Nimue’s face and neck until she finally lets him go.
 During a flashback we get a sense of why her Papa left.
 “She brings a darkness, a curse,” he says.
 Nimue’s mother Lenore (Catherine Walker) arrives and finally snaps her out of it.
 Nimue lets him go, but not without a scolding from dear mom of course.